Hueytown District 2 councilor challenged after 16 years in office

 Pickens has run four terms without any opposition, automatically being elected to represent the district.

-“I don’t believe anyone should get in just by putting their name on a piece of paper, and unfortunately that’s what’s been done the past several elections with Michael Pickens,” the city’s youngest councilor contender, Watkins, says.
+“I don’t believe anyone should get in just by putting their name on a piece of paper, and unfortunately that’s what’s been done the past several elections with Michael Pickens,” said Watkins, the youngest contender for the office.

-Pickens says it’s been an honor to serve his community for nearly two decades and would like to continue.
+Pickens said it’s been an honor to serve his community for nearly two decades and he would like to continue.

 “Their willingness to want to get in, to get involved is great.
 I welcome the competition.
-I’m just glad to know somebody else cares enough about the city to want run,” Pickens says.
+I’m just glad to know somebody else cares enough about the city to want run,” Pickens said.

-As the incumbent chairman, Pickens highlights making progress renovating the local parks and bringing in new businesses.
+As the incumbent, Pickens highlighted progress that has taken place in the city by renovating the local parks and bringing in new businesses.

 Brooklane Park’s pavilion was recently rebuilt and new playground equipment installed.
-Pickens says more updates are coming.
+Pickens said more updates are coming.

+In addition, Pickens said the city is working with the Legacy YMCA to re-open the community pool.

-He says the issues his challengers bring up, like police funding and financial transparency, are issues the city is already addressing.
+He said the issues his challengers bring up, like police funding and financial transparency, are issues the city is already addressing.

-“We’ve made some progress in those years, especially in the last four, and I’ve just decided to run again to try and continue that.”
+“We’ve made some progress in those years, especially in the last four, and I’ve just decided to run again to try and continue that,” Pickens said.

 However, Pugh and Watkins say they decided to run against Pickens this year, because they want to see more financial transparency, more communication between city representatives and the community in general, and term limits.

-Pugh says his largest concern is public safety funding and making sure the police department is equipped with anything they need.
+Pugh said his largest concern is public safety funding and making sure the police department is equipped with anything they need.

 At Tuesday night’s council meeting, tensions heightened while discussing the police department’s request for body cameras.

-Starting around 43 minutes in, the discussion about body cameras arises.
-Police Chief Mike Yarborough is heard saying the department’s request was ignored.
+Starting around 43 minutes in, the discussion about body cameras arises when a Hueytown resident poses a question regarding her concerns.

+District 1 Councilor Frann Zinnerman responds saying in the last four years, seven new patrol vehicles have been purchased for the department, and that she had not seen any requests for body cameras.

+Hueytown Police Chief Mike Yarborough stands up and says he asked for body cameras in July 2019.

 Pugh also says he has concerns about the city’s budget cuts.